-Wheelchair / Stroller Accessible?: The Hole in the Wall trail is not stroller or wheel-chair friendly.
-It has a fairly steep terrain with many small creek beds you must maneuver around.
+The hole in the Wall trail is not stroller or wheelchair-friendly.
+It has a reasonably steep terrain with many small creek beds you must manoeuvre around.

 Dog Friendly?: We didn’t notice any signs about keeping your dog on a leash, so I will leave that discretion up to you.

-Length of Trail: It takes approximately 15 minutes to get to the Hole in the Wall.
-The trail continues on for those who wish to go further (as mentioned above), and I encourage you to do so!
+Length of Trail: It takes approximately 15 minutes to get to the hole in the Wall.

-Top Bridge is one of my favorite areas to explore (probably mostly due to the fact it is so easily accessible from my house).
-This magnificent suspension bridge spans the beautiful Englishman River, and connects many fantastic walking and biking trails.
-Sit and enjoy the view, swim in the many pools, fish for salmon in the river, or hike, walk or bike the many trails surrounding this beautiful structure.
+Top Bridge is one of my favourite areas to explore (primarily due to the fact it is so easily accessible from my house).
+This magnificent suspension bridge spans the beautiful Englishman River and connects many fantastic walking and biking trails.
+Or you can sit and enjoy the view, swim in the many pools, or fish for salmon in the river.

-Wheelchair / Stroller Accessible?: If you were to park at the first access point (at the end of Chattell Road) then yes, the Top Bridge Suspension Bridge is definitely wheelchair and stroller accessible.
+If you park at the first access point (at the end of Chattell Road), then yes, the Top Bridge Suspension Bridge is wheelchair and stroller accessible.
 However, due to the stairs and steep incline, many of the trails surrounding the bridge are not.

 Dog Friendly?: Top Bridge is a regional park, so dogs must stay on leash at all times.

 A unique place to beach comb is Shack Island.
-This remote little island is accessible by boat from Nanaimo, or by foot from Pipers Lagoon when the tide is out.
-Shack Island is owned by the municipality, but the cabins on the island are all privately owned.
+This remote little island is accessible by boat from Nanaimo or by foot from Pipers Lagoon when the tide is out.
+The municipality owns shack Island, but the cabins on the island are all privately owned.

-The “shacks” were built in the 30’s and 40’s by local fishermen as holiday cabins, and have been passed down through families over the years.
-Although they look like they are uninhabited, they are still used today as summer cabins, and lovingly maintained by the families who own them.
+The “shacks” were built in the ’30s and ’40s by local fishermen as holiday cabins and have been passed down through families over the years.
+Although they look uninhabited, they are still used today as summer cabins and are lovingly maintained by the families who own them.
 So if you do venture here, please be respectful of the properties.

 Pipers Lagoon can be reached by two entry points.
 The one closest to Shack Island is at the end of Lagoon Drive (off Hammond Bay Road).
 For a longer walk through Pipers Lagoon, park in the parking lot at the end of Place road (your first right off of Lagoon Drive).
 Remember, though, Shack Island is only accessible when the tide is out, so don’t forget to check the tide schedule before trying to venture there.

-Wheelchair / Stroller Friendly?: Unfortunately no. The beach around Shack Island is very rocky, and due to the fact it is covered in water the majority of the time, it is also very mucky.
+Unfortunately no. The beach around Shack Island is very rocky.
+And due to the fact it’s covered in water the majority of the time, it’s also very mucky.

-Length of Trail: The trail from the start of Pipers Lagoon (off Place Road) to the strip of land between it and Shack Island takes approximately 15 minutes to walk.
-If the tide is out expect another 5 – 10 minute walk to Shack Island.
+Length of Trail: The trail from the start of Pipers Lagoon (off Place Road) to the strip of land separating the lagoon and Shack Island takes approximately 15 minutes to walk.
+If the tide is out, expect another 5 – 10-minute walk to Shack Island.

-The trail head can be found on Harewood Mines Road.
-There is a small parking area under the power lines, and a large sign to let you know you have arrived at Extension Ridge.
+The trailhead can be found on Harewood Mines Road.
+A small parking area under the power lines and a large sign let you know you have arrived at Extension Ridge.
 Head up the trail (under the power lines) for approximately 100 meters, and climb the stairs.
-Keeping right, continue to follow the trail for approximately 15 minutes to reach the earthquake fissure.
-You will pass a clear-cut on your left hand side.
+Keeping right, continue to follow the path for about 2 km to reach the earthquake fissure.
+You will pass a clear-cut on your left-hand side.
 There are also a few rocks to scale along the trail (not difficult, unless wet and slippery).

-Wheelchair / Stroller Accessible?: The Extension Ridge trail is fairly steep, and as mentioned there are a few rocks to scale before you reach The Abyss, so this particular trail is not stroller or wheelchair friendly.
+The Extension Ridge trail is pretty steep.
+And, as mentioned, there are a few rocks to scale before you reach The Abyss, so this particular trail is not stroller or wheelchair-friendly.

-Dog Friendly?: The Extension Ridge trail is part of the Trans Canada Trail, as well as a Regional District of Nanaimo trail, so it is recommended that dogs stay on a leash.
+Dog Friendly?
+The Extension Ridge trail is part of the Trans Canada Trail and a Regional District of Nanaimo trail, so it is recommended that dogs stay on a leash.

-Petroglyph Provincial Park is found off Highway #1 in South Nanaimo.
+Petroglyph Provincial Park is found off Highway #1 in South Nanaimo, near Chase River.
 Access to the park is via a pull-off from Hwy 1.
-Watch for signs.
+Watch for signs along the highway.
 There is a large parking area at the trailhead.

 Dog Friendly?: There are no signs saying you can’t bring your dog, but please stay on the marked trails to protect the petroglyphs.
 And as always, please pick up after your dog.
 You might want to note, however, that there are no garbage cans available at this park.

 From Highway 1 in South Nanaimo, take the Duke Point highway.
-Follow the signs to Jack Point & Biggs Park, by turning right off the Duke Point Highway at Maughan Road.
-Turn right onto Phoenix Way, and immediately turn right again.
-You will see a yellow gate and the sign (shown above).
-If the gate is open when you arrive there is a small parking lot to your right.
-If not, park somewhere near the gate (I was the only vehicle around when I went, so it is not a busy spot).
+Follow the signs to Jack Point & Biggs Park by turning right off the Duke Point Highway at Maughan Road.
+Turn right onto Phoenix Way and immediately turn right again.
+You will see a yellow gate and a sign (shown above).
+If the gate is open when you arrive, there is a small parking lot to your right.
+If not, park somewhere near the gate.

-Wheelchair / Stroller Accessible?: The entire area is grassy (there are no designated paths), so I would suggest something with good wheels.
-If the gate is closed, however (as it was the day I went to take the pictures), then a wheel chair and/or stroller may not fit through the walking entrance.
+The entire area is grassy (there are no designated paths), so I suggest something with good wheels.
+However, if the gate is closed (as it was the day I went to take the pictures), then a wheelchair and stroller may not fit through the walking entrance.

-Dog Friendly?: The Arboretum is owned by the Regional District of Nanaimo, and they advise to always keep dogs on a leash.
-There was not another soul around the day I went, and it is not a very well-known spot, so I will leave that up to your discretion.
+Dog-Friendly?: The Arboretum is owned by the Regional District of Nanaimo, and they advise always to keep dogs on a leash.
+There was not another soul around the day I went, and it’s not a very well-known spot, so I will leave that up to your discretion.
 Please note, though, that there are no garbage cans nor poop bags available.
 Regardless, if you are bringing a dog, please clean up after it so the rest of us can enjoy the beautiful surroundings!

 Length of Trail: The picnic bench can be found to the right of the park, while the majority of the trees are to the left.
 There are no designated walking trails.
 It is just a beautiful grassy area full of unique trees.

-If you are lucky, the friendly neighbours of Morden Colliery Provincial Park will come out for a visit!
+If you are lucky, the friendly neighbours of Morden Colliery Provincial Park will come to greet you when you park.

-Just south of the Duke Point ferry turn off – access to the parking lot is at the end of Morden Road (off Hwy 1).
+Just south of the Duke Point ferry turn-off – access to the parking lot is at the end of Morden Road (off Hwy 1).

-Wheelchair / Stroller Accessible?: The mining artifacts can be seen from the parking area, so yes, this area is definitely stroller and/or wheelchair accessible.
+The mining artifacts are seen from the parking area, so yes, this area is stroller and/or wheelchair accessible.
 The trail that leads down to the Nanaimo River is as well.

-Dog Friendly?: This is a Provincial Park, so dogs must be on leash at all times.
+Dog-Friendly?: This is a Provincial Park, so dogs must be on a leash at all times.

-Length of Trail: As mentioned above, the structures are visible from the parking lot, but if you wanted to continue, the trail that leads down to the river is 1.2 km.
+Length of Trail: As mentioned above, the structures are visible from the parking lot, but if you want to continue, the trail that leads down to the river is 1.2 km.

-The Haslam Creek Suspension Bridge is part of the Trans Canada Trail, but lucky for us you don’t need to walk the entire trail to experience this really cool feature!
+The Haslam Creek Suspension Bridge is part of the Trans Canada Trail.
+Thankfully, you don’t need to walk the entire trail to experience this cool feature!
 The trail leading to the bridge is a nice easy, beautiful walk.
-In fact, the only tricky part about finding the bridge is the drive getting there.
+The only tricky part about finding the bridge is the drive getting there.

-IMPORTANT INFO: The gate that you must cross through (the one that says “Do Not Enter”) closes at 6:00 PM.
-Any vehicle that is in the area after 6:00 PM will be locked inside!!
+IMPORTANT INFO: The gate you must cross through (the one that says “Do Not Enter”) does close!
+Any vehicle that is in the area after the time stated will be locked inside!!
 So please obey the sign.

-Wheelchair / Stroller Accessible?: The trail is very well maintained and flat, however there are a few large rocks and tree roots along the way.
+The trail is very well maintained and flat, however, there are a few large rocks and tree roots along the way.
 So my suggestion is to use something with big wheels.

 Dog Friendly?: Yes, but again there are no garbage cans available for cleaning up after your dog.